Isabel Behncke: Wild bonobo research

-Isabel worked at Wamba, Luo Reserve, the world's longest running bonobo research site, run by Japanese scientists of Kyoto University.
+Behncke worked at Wamba, Luo Reserve, the world's longest running bonobo research site, run by Japanese scientists of Kyoto University.
 Wamba has survived a number of political upheavals in the region.
-Chronic bloodshed in Congo meant that at the time of her study Isabel was the first western person in more than 20 years to do bonobo research at Wamba.
+Chronic bloodshed in Congo meant that at the time of her study Behncke was the first western person in more than 20 years to do bonobo research at Wamba.